Morwenn/cpp-sort/docs/Fixed-size-sorters.md

 struct low_moves_sorter;
 ```

 Note that this fixed-size sorter is *not* move-optimal: it tries to perform a few moves without wasting too much memory and with a somewhat reasonable number of comparisons for small collections.
-If you really need a sorting algorithm that performs the lowest possible number of move operations, you can use the library's [`indirect_adapter`](Sorter-adapters.md#indirect_adapter) instead, but it comes at the cost of a higher memory footprint.
+If you really need a sorting algorithm that performs the lowest possible number of move operations, you can use the library's [`indirect_adapter`][indirect-adapter] instead, but it comes at the cost of a higher memory footprint.
 You probably want to use if only when the objects are *really* expensive to copy.

 ### `merge_exchange_network_sorter`